prb-naoby/rpj-qip-chat/README.md

-# PandasAI Purchasing Chat
+# PandasAI QIP Chat

-An intelligent data analysis application tailored for purchasing data, powered by **Google Gemini 2.5 Flash** and **PandasAI**.
+An intelligent data analysis application tailored for QIP data, powered by **Google Gemini 2.5 Flash** and **PandasAI**.
 This tool allows users to upload datasets, perform natural language queries, and automatically transform data for analysis.

 ## Features